stevebroll/stevebroll.github.io/index.md

   </div>
 </div>

-I am an incoming Statistics PhD Student at Cornell University.
-I finished my B.S. in Statistics at Texas A&M University in 2020.
-My primary advisor was Dr. Irina Gaynanova, who helped me to write an R package [https://github.com/irinagain/iglu](https://github.com/irinagain/iglu) that handles metric calculations and visualizations for data from Continuous Glucose Monitors.
+I am an incoming Statistics PhD Student at Cornell University, having finished my B.S. in Statistics at Texas A&M University in 2020.
+My primary advisor was Dr. Irina Gaynanova, who helped me to write an R package 'iglu' that handles metric calculations and visualizations for data from Continuous Glucose Monitors. [https://github.com/irinagain/iglu](https://github.com/irinagain/iglu)
 <br/> <br/>